cleardatasolutions/PelcoD/README.md

 **address** The address of the Pelco-D device (often set via dip-switch on the device).
 Many devices can be "daisy-chained" together on the same wire, so addressing allows the application to specify which device on the chain to command.

+Find more information about Clear Data Solutions, Inc. at: https://cleardata.it